serendeepia/serendeepia.github.io/_careers/senior_azure_solutions_architect.md

 ---
 layout: career
-title: Senior Azure Solutions Architect
+title: Senior Cloud Solutions Architect
 open: true
 weight: 0
 ---

-We are looking for a Senior Solutions Architect with experience in Azure.
-You will be in charge of the cloud architecture in Azure of a big client.
-You should guarantee the architecture fit the needs of the all the data analytics and machine learning projects and it also integrates with the requirements of other departments.
-Your work will be on site in the headquarters in Madrid, close to Atocha Station.
-This is also a management positions and Spanish is mandatory.
+We are looking for a Senior Solutions Architect with experience with Microsoft Azure.
+You will be in charge of the big data analytics infrastructure design for a leading international utilities company.
+You should guarantee that the architecture meets the requirements of all the data analytics and machine learning projects, as well as the effective integration with other business units.
+Your work will be on site in the headquarters in Madrid city center.
+This is also a management position and Spanish is mandatory.

 Responsibilities
-* Work with the Business Units to capture their needs for the cloud platform
+* Work with the Business Units to capture their needs for the cloud platform.
-* Work with Data Scientists to decide the best approach for the architecture design
+* Work with Data Scientists to decide the best approach for the architecture design.
-* Decide the best tools in azure for the platform
+* Decide the best tools and resources for the platform.
-* Manage a team to maintain the platform
+* Manage a team to maintain and operate the platform.